Breakfast daily, 3 brunches as provided on VIA Rail, 6 lunches, 15 three-course dinners including a farewell dinner in Vancouver

 Day 4 VIA RAIL, THE CANADIAN–ONTARIO–WINNIPEG, MANITOBA

-Watch the scenic countryside from your windows as you relax in first-class refurbished art deco cars from the 1950s.
+Watch the scenic countryside from your windows as you relax in first-class rail accommodations.
 Travel past the sparkling lakes and sun-dappled forests of Ontario.
 Try the observation dome for unparalleled views or enjoy quiet conversation in one of the comfortable lounges.
 Enter Manitoba with its endless golden prairies and vast cultivated fields.
-In the late evening, arrive in Manitoba’s capital city of Winnipeg, where you may choose to disembark the train.
-Reboard the train and continue west into Saskatchewan.
+In the late evening, arrive in Manitoba’s capital city of Winnipeg for a brief stop before continuing west into Saskatchewan.

-Travel from Saskatoon to Jasper as the train roughly parallels the famed Yellowhead Route, Canada’s historic trail of westward expansion.
-This afternoon, arrive in Jasper for local sightseeing.
-Later, enjoy an excursion to Maligne Lake for a fully-narrated CRUISE to Spirit Island.
+Travel from Saskatchewan to Jasper with brief stops in Saskatoon and Edmonton.
+Admire the scenery as your train roughly parallels the famed Yellowhead Route, Canada’s historic trail of westward expansion.
+Arrive in Jasper for local sightseeing.
+Later, enjoy an excursion to Maligne Lake for a full-narrated CRUISE to Spirit Island.